 Through this method, educators have the opportunity to improve their content knowledge and observe effective teaching methodologies.
-In preparation for the final year examinations, KST service providers have worked intensely with the schools by designing mock test papers, reviewing past papers and providing direct support to learners where necessary.
-KST collaborates closely with district officials and at every opportunity and dovetails its efforts with those of the Department of Education.
+In preparation for the final year examinations, KST service providers work intensely with the schools by designing mock test papers, reviewing past papers and providing direct support to learners where necessary.
+KST collaborates closely with District Officials and at every opportunity and dovetails its efforts with those of the Department of Basic Education.

-This refers to the building or renovation of ablution blocks and classrooms, perimeter fencing and the provision of desks and chairs.
-All schools will receive basic infrastructure where it is required and where it is not already being provided by government.
+Basic Infrastructure: This refers to the building or renovation of facilities such as ablution blocks, classrooms and perimeter fencing.
+With the primary objective of creating spaces that are conducive to learning and teaching, all schools receive basic infrastructure where it is required; and where it is not already being provided by government.

-This refers to facilities such as science laboratories, libraries, computer centres, maths centres, multi-media centres and sports facilities.
+Incentive infrastructure: This refers to facilities such as Science laboratories, libraries, computer centres, Maths centres, multi-media centres and sports facilities.
 Schools that perform above the target that has been set by the Free State Department of Education, qualify for incentive infrastructure projects.